 FUNDING AREAS: Animals, education, human services, religion

 IP TAKE: This funder has been focused on Houston lately.
-Charities with a religious backing often do well here.
+Also, charities with a religious backing often do well with this foundation.